pure-data/externals-howto/README.rst

       class_sethelpsymbol(counter_class, gensym("help-counter"));

 If a Pd object is right-clicked, a help patch describing the object's class can be opened.
-By default, this patch is located in the directory “\ *doc/5.reference/*\ ” and is named like the symbolic class name.
+By default, this patch is located in directory “\ *doc/5.reference/*\ ” and is named like the symbolic class name.

-An alternative help patch can be defined with the ``class_sethelpsymbol`` function.
+An alternative help patch can be defined using function ``class_sethelpsymbol``.

 construction of in- and outlets
 -------------------------------